ETLeeTW/ETLeeTW/README.md

 - 👋 Hi, I’m @ETLeeTW
 - 👀 I’m interested in ... speaking Taiwanese-English, coding, make some PCB, and 3D CAD
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning flutter and python.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Try to search tttimtw on Steam and text me :)

 <!---